yildizmy/employee-management/README.md

 ```
 <br/>

-4. Open the project in using `IntelliJ IDEA`.
+4. Open the project using `IntelliJ IDEA`.
 Then select `Java 21` version via `File > Project Structure > Project > SDK` menu and run the services in the following order:

 > [!IMPORTANT]
 > If _Lombok requires enabled annotation processing_ dialog appears at this stage, click _Enable annotation processing_ button.